V5 User GuideLast Updated: 8/8/2025

 Overall Performance Graph

-The total number of subscribers that have unsubscribed through this activity.
+• Unsubscribed – Total number of subscribers who unsubscribed via this activity.

 This is an interactive graph allowing you to expand and contract the selected area using your mouse.
 The numbers shown above the graph reflect the selected date range.
 This graph is useful for seeing how well your email performs after the send date.